 Toddlers and older children

-Among toddlers and older children, signs and symptoms may include:
+Among toddlers and older children, signs and symptoms might include:

 Physical signs and symptoms